 Marquis de Sade, Philosophy in the Boudoir (New York: Penguin, 2006), 35.

 E. Michael Jones, The Jewish Revolutionary Spirit and Its Impact on World History (South Bend: Fidelity Press, 2008), 1033.

 Ibid., 1056.

-Posted by Jonas E. Alexis on December 10, 2014, With 14674 Reads Filed under Government & Politics, Life.
+Posted by Jonas E. Alexis on December 10, 2014, With 14686 Reads Filed under Government & Politics, Life.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.